 - In theory, I should have no anxiety about my benefit claims.
 I have very high support needs due to severe chronic psychosis and mood symptoms.
 On paper, it looks like I should be getting the PIP enhanced rate daily living component and at least the standard mobility rate while remaining in the ESA support group.
 I’m a textbook care-in-the-community client.
 It has been decades since this idea came to prominence.
 PIP and ESA should be enabling independent living and should rightly be seen as a vehicle for keeping health and social care costs down ie. keeping me chugging along in the community is a lot less expensive than the cost of potential repeated hospital admissions.

 - Without PIP – without the funds to pay a number of people who help me live independently – the cost of my care would rise steeply.
 For all its imperfections, I am incredibly grateful to receive financial help to support me while I’m unable to work and to help me live independently.
 The problem is as the system is now operating it at times makes my illness worse.

-Featured image: A photo of my room, taken with my iPhone, November 2017.
+A photo of my room, taken with my trusty iPhone 5s, November 2018.